alfilipe/SRL_pygnmi/README.rst

 |project|_ |version|_ |coverage|_ |tag|_ |license|_

+This was forked from [pyGNMI](https://github.com/akarneliuk/pygnmi) and adapted to work as a module for Nokia SRLinux

 This repository contains pure Python implementation of the gNMI client to interact with the network functions.

 =====